henrybell/advanced-kubernetes-bootcamp/module-2/lab_guide.md

 cluster-3
 ```
 Current context is highlighted.
-## Install Istio on all three clusters
+## Install Istio on cluster-1 and cluster-2
 > 5 mins

 Download istio nightly build for 0.8 (*should be released by bootcamp*)